News Regarding Comets

 online-articles webpage.
 [12/15/09]

-(IWCA IV) was held in
+(IWCA VI) was held in

-totality passed the previous day).
+totality passed the two days earlier).

 - ALERT!
 We have introduced additional screening software to